-So what were we doing with a lawn at the GFE?
+So what were we doing with a lawn at GFE?

 The toughest decisions about lawn areas are when kids and adults actually play, lie, and picnic on them.
 It’s hard to wean ourselves away in those cases, and the lawn in the outdoor classroom area was the lunch and snack picnic area for many a school field trip.

 Nevertheless, part of our job is to experiment with and demonstrate alternatives.
-So right now, students from the Fall GCETP class are studying our choices.
+So right now, students from the fall Get Up! class are studying our choices.
 We’re looking forward to an exciting new experiment in urban sustainability when they redesign this area with boulders?
 Native bunch grasses?
 Walk-on ground covers?
 Permeable hardscape?
 Stay tuned for the exciting conclusion.